stcorp/harp/doc/operations.rst

-       Derive the given intergrated column value by first deriving a partial column profile variant of the variable and then smoothing/integrating this partial column profile using the column avaraging kernal (and a-priori, if available) from a collocated dataset.
+       Derive the given intergrated column value by first deriving a partial column profile variant of the variable and then smoothing/integrating this partial column profile using the column avaraging kernel (and a-priori, if available) from a collocated dataset.
 The third parameter indicates which dataset contains the avaraging kernel.
        Before smoothing the partial column profile is regridded to